cytb/simple-autoreload-server/Options.md

 ignoring case of glob-string of patterns.

-this option has no effect on regex pattern of 'pattern' type.

-all of the glob patterns that were passed as 'String' type via function arguments or command-line option will be affected.
+this option is no harm to regex pattern of 'pattern' type. all of the glob patterns that were passed as 'String' type via function arguments or command-line option will be affected.